ncam6/Running-Python-Locally-with-LUSID/README.md

 ### 4. Define Your Dependencies: `pyproject.toml`

-Create this file in your project root:
+Some pre-defined dependencies are in this file, you can add any others to this file of needed:

 ```toml
 [project]